 This is a meta data type that makes it possible for you to link another asset to your object.
 As an example you make a data type called slot 1 in a 4 slot template - you can then choose asset as data type, and in the project you link a XMT asset into the slot.
 Then the metadata for the XMT will also show up in your meta data editor in the project and every asset linked will then be computed in the cost equipment module.

-Docking Slot - Assets (Models) supports connections with other assets if they are such defined.
+Docking Slot - Assets (Models) supports connections with other assets (SmartModels) if they are defined as such.
 You can select the docking slot here if configured for this asset.

 The Asset data type also has a Filters section, where you can preselect the following filters;